krishnakumarbhat/sqlbootcamp/README.md

-before going to backend(sql) part install some python library likr :
+before going to backend(sql) part install some python library like :

 pip install tkinter pymysql